 Likely the preeminent source for definitions of words in the contemporary American English language.
 Orginally based on the landmark Webster's Third New International Dictionary of the English Language, but in a constant state of revision and updating, with fascinating features on new meanings and popular searches.
+Includes lists of most popular words.

 The OED is the accepted authority on the history of words in the English language.
 It is the most important guide to the meaning and history of over a half-million words, both past and present, tracing the meanings of these words through the use of over 2.5 million quotations, drawn from a wide range of sources.
 Quarterly updates include at least 1,000 new and revised entries.
 The W&L library also has printed copies of the 1st and 2nd editions.